Aminah09/OSL-Codes/README.md

 Implement the C program for CPU Scheduling Algorithms: Shortest Job First (Preemptive) and Round Robin with different arrival time.<br>
 ### Assignment No. 4:<br>
 A. Thread synchronization using counting semaphores.
-Application to demonstrate: producerconsumer problem with counting semaphores and mutex.<br>
+Application to demonstrate: producer-consumer problem with counting semaphores and mutex.<br>
 B. Thread synchronization and mutual exclusion using mutex.
-Application to demonstrate: ReaderWriter problem with reader priority.<br>
+Application to demonstrate: Reader-Writer problem with reader priority.<br>
 ### Assignment No. 5:<br>
 Implement the C program forDeadlock Avoidance Algorithm: Bankers Algorithm.<br>
 ### Assignment No. 6:<br>